GoogleCloudPlatform/cloud-run-anthos-reference-web-app/README.md

 Run `make build-all`.

-Note: You might need to rerun this command the first time.
+Note: This sometimes fails on the very first run; if so, try running it again.

 ## Try Out the Application